 This process helps your system naturally flush out excess fluids and metabolic waste, which can significantly reduce swelling and discomfort.
 According to the American Pregnancy Association, this type of massage can also help with hormone regulation.
 It’s a subtle but powerful way to support your body’s natural healing process and help you feel lighter and more comfortable.

-Abdominal Work to Support Your Core
+Gentle Abdominal Massage to Support Your Core

 After carrying a baby for nine months, your abdominal area has gone through incredible changes.
 Gentle abdominal massage can be a key part of your recovery.
 This technique is designed to help your uterus return to its pre-pregnancy size and position, a process known as involution.